napframework/nap/readme.md

 `generate_solution.bat` to generate a `Visual Studio Solution` (Windows)<br>
 `generate_solution.sh` to generate `make files` (Linux)<br>

 The solution allows you to build every target and inspect the code of the demos, editor, modules, core etc. NAP uses a pre-bundled version of CMake in third-party to ensure compatibility for all platforms.
-The default build configuration is `debug`.
+The default build configuration is `Release`.
 Alternatively you can use `CLion`.

 ## Run a Demo